 The Hilton Vienna Plaza is the best Hilton in Vienna.
 It is beautifully designed, has excellent staff, and is found in the best location for tourism.
 The club lounge is attractive and has good breakfasts too.

-The executive lounge on the second floor is fairly large, and very comfortable, with breakfast and happy hour food and alcoholic drinks, as well as an afternoon tea with delicious Viennese cakes.
+The executive lounge on the second floor is fairly large and very comfortable, with breakfast and happy hour food and alcoholic drinks and an afternoon tea with delicious Viennese cakes.

 6. Hilton Vienna am Stadtpark

 The Hilton Vienna am Stadtpark is a big conference hotel that lacks character but can do very reasonable points or paid rates at weekends.
 It is not as nice as the Hilton Plaza, but this difference is usually represented in the price.
 The breakfast in the restaurant here has a particularly good reputation.

 The location might be the best thing about this hotel, as the building it is housed in is a rather ugly building, and the executive lounge is fairly small.
 In fact, the executive lounge has a very similar food offering to the Hilton Plaza with the usual breakfast and happy hour food but also a spectacular afternoon tea with Viennese cakes.
 Sadly the size of this lounge lets it down.

 The hotel can be found right across from a large transit center.
 It is about a minute walk away from the hotel, and the U Bahn stops here along with the airport express.
 You can take the U Bahn, S Bahn, and Tram system pretty much everywhere in the city.
 There are also plenty of fantastic restaurants within a short walk too.
 Don’t miss Schoenbrunn palace and gardens, which is a lovely place to spend a sunny day.